-Is a Master’s Degree Worth It?
-Examining Cyber Security Salaries and Outlook
+Is a Cybersecurity Master’s Degree Worth It?
+[Salaries + Career Outlook]

-If you are considering furthering your career and are interested in a master’s degree in cyber security, there could not be a better time to enter or advance in the field.
-The job outlook is fantastic, cyber security salaries are high and demand is soaring.
-But in order to land the best jobs in cyber security with the best companies, you need a degree and when it comes to cyber security, the higher the degree, the better.
+If you are considering furthering your career and are interested in a master’s degree in cybersecurity, there could not be a better time to enter or advance in the field.
+The job outlook is fantastic, cybersecurity salaries are high and demand is soaring.

-If there ever was a time to enter the cyber security field, it’s now.
-With cyber threats and attacks continuing to increase, the demand for cyber security professionals is far outpacing the supply.
+If there ever was a time to enter the cybersecurity field, it’s now.
+With cyber threats and attacks continuing to increase, the demand for cybersecurity professionals is far outpacing the supply.
 Projections by industry analyst Cybersecurity Ventures indicate there will be 3.5 million unfilled cybersecurity jobs globally by 2021, up from one million positions in 2014.

 Where are the Jobs Concentrated?

-In San Diego, CA, where some of the largest Navy and Marine bases in the nation are located, as well as the United States Navy’s Space and Naval Warfare Systems Command (SPAWAR), cyber security brings more than $1.5 billion into the local economy.
-In response to the urgency for increased cyber security education and talent and the growing need for collaboration between the public and private sector to fight cyber crime, the city has established a Cyber Center of Excellence (CCOE), a public-private partnership founded by a collection of world-class cyber companies with operations in San Diego.
+In response to the urgency for increased cybersecurity education and talent and the growing need for collaboration between the public and private sector to fight cybercrime, the city is also home to the Cyber Center of Excellence (CCOE), a public-private partnership founded by a collection of world-class cyber companies with operations in San Diego.

 Cyber Security Salaries and Career Opportunities